JabadeSusheelKrishna/FHIR_prototype_implementation/README.md

 > - When you are able to see "0 deleted" then you can search `localhost:8080` on your web browser and start playing with it.

 # Status Quo
-presently this `app.py` code inserts data in global fhir server.
+presently this `app.py` code inserts, deletes, searches data in global fhir server.
 (Please donot insert any valuable information because it can be accessed by any one)